Pacer: Comprehensive Network Side-Channel Mitigation in the Cloud

 \section{Introduction}

-Many side-channel leaks arise when mutually distrusting parties share hardware resources.
-Shared CPUs, cores, caches and memory~buses have all been exploited via side channels~\cite{xu2015, drama2016, flushreload2014, liu15llcpractical, irazoqui2015ssa, yarom2017cachebleed, evtyushkin2016jumpaslr, crossvm2012, crossvmxen2014, survey2016, netspectre}.
-Sharing of such resources is in the very nature of public Clouds.
+Sharing resources is in the very nature of public Clouds.
+However, many side-channel leaks arise when mutually distrusting parties share hardware resources.
+Shared CPUs, cores, caches, and memory buses have all been exploited as side channels~\cite{xu2015, drama2016, flushreload2014, liu15llcpractical, irazoqui2015ssa, yarom2017cachebleed, survey2016, netspectre}.
 As a result, side-channel leaks in Cloud environments are a growing concern for computer security research.

 In this paper, we revisit a specific class of side-channel leaks---those arising from shared network elements---in the specific setting of public IaaS Clouds.
 These channels, called \emph{network side channels} ({\nsc}s), leak information via traffic shape (packet timing and packet size) even when packet payloads are encrypted.
-Using prior work on {\nsc} attacks, we argue that such leaks ought to be a serious concern in public Clouds.
-We then describe requirements for any comprehensive defense that mitigates {\nsc}s in public Clouds.
-We note that despite decades of work on mitigating {\nsc}s, important \emph{practical requirements} have not really received much attention.
-Based on this, we design, implement and evaluate {\sys}, a new system that satisfies all our requirements and effectively mitigates {\nsc}s in public IaaS Clouds.
+We argue below that such leaks ought to be a serious concern in public Clouds.
+We then describe key requirements for a practical, comprehensive defense that mitigates {\nsc}s in public Clouds.
+Despite decades of work on mitigating {\nsc}s, these requirements have not received much attention.
+We present {\sys}, a new system that satisfies all the requirements and effectively mitigates {\nsc}s in IaaS Clouds.

-\textbf{{\nsc}s are a serious concern in Clouds.~} Prior work has shown that traffic shape is strongly correlated with secrets in many applications -- traffic shape can reveal sensitive information about webpages~\cite{and98trafficanalssl, sun02statistical, hintz2002, danezis09trafficanalhttps, cai2012touching, gong2012website, dyer2012peekaboo, wang2014effective, hayes2016k, vila2017loophole, li2018measuring}, video streams~\cite{beautyburst}, VoIP chats~\cite{wright2008spot}, users' keystrokes~\cite{song2001timing}, and even private keys~\cite{brumley2005remote, brumley2011remote}.
+\textbf{{\nsc}s are a serious concern in Clouds.~} Prior work has shown that traffic shape is strongly correlated with secrets in many applications -- traffic shape can reveal sensitive information about webpages~\cite{and98trafficanalssl, sun02statistical, hintz2002, cai2012touching, gong2012website, dyer2012peekaboo, wang2014effective, hayes2016k, li2018measuring}, video streams~\cite{beautyburst}, VoIP chats~\cite{wright2008spot}, users' keystrokes~\cite{song2001timing}, and even private keys~\cite{brumley2005remote, brumley2011remote}.
 Chen \emph{et al.}~\cite{chen10reality} demonstrate that users' medical conditions, family income, and investments can be gleaned from the encrypted traffic of healthcare, taxation, investment, and web search services provided as software-as-a-service (SaaS) offerings.